+Syntax rpki-session ip-address

+no rpki-session ip-address

+Context config>router>origin-validation

-Syntax rpki-session ip-address no rpki-session ip-address Context config>router>origin-validation Description This command configures a session with an RPKI local cache server by using the RPKI- Router protocol.
+Description This command configures a session with an RPKI local cache server by using the RPKI-

+Router protocol.
 It is over these sessions that the router learns dynamic VRP entries expressing valid origin AS and prefix associations.
 SR OS supports the RPKI-Router protocol over TCP/IPv4 or TCP/IPv6 transport.
 The router can set up an RPKI-Router session using the base routing table (in-band) or the management router (out-of-band).
-Default no rpki-session Parameters ip-address - An IPv4 address or an IPv6 address.
-If the IPv6 address is link-local then the interface name must be appended to the IPv6 address after a hyphen (-).
+Configure the command in the config>router management instance to configure a session using the management port.